Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 $$\Delta \sqrt{P} = \frac{\Delta y}{L}$$

 In Uniswap V3, we choose **the price we want our trade to lead to** (recall that swapping changes the current price, i.e. it moves the current price along the curve).
 Knowing the target price, the contract will calculate the amount of input token it needs to take from us and the respective amount of output token it'll give us.

-Let's plug in our numbers into the above formula:
+Let's plug our numbers into the above formula:

 $$\Delta \sqrt{P} = \frac{42 \enspace USDC}{1517882343751509868544} = 2192253463713690532467206957$$